rust-lang/rfcs/text/0000-close-trait.md

 `drop` each member after `try_drop` is called without calling the `drop` instance on the overall `struct`.

+The pros of taking `&mut self` are that it would allow for `dyn Close` objects to be usable.
+It also offers more compatibility with external libraries that already use `&mut self` for similar methods.

 # Prior art
 [prior-art]: #prior-art